Violence Against Women

 Men are the main perpetrators of violence against women, and predominantly men known to them 6.
 There are influences within Australian culture that encourage a tolerance of violence against women and discourage men from taking responsibility for their violence.
 This is evident in the reporting of violence, representations of women, and conviction rates for crimes involving violence against women 1.

 Women’s Health Victoria is committed to the prevention of violence against women.

 What we do to prevent violence against women

 Women’s Health Victoria works in the primary prevention of violence, that is, we aim to prevent violence before it occurs, by influencing or eliminating the underlying determinants of violence against women.

 Our current initiatives to prevent violence against women include:

-Take a stand against domestic violence: it’s everyone’s business is an Australian-first, whole-of-business program aimed at preventing violence against women, and supporting employees who are experiencing it.
+Take A Stand is an Australian-first, whole-of-business program aimed at preventing violence against women, and supporting employees who are experiencing it.

 Everyone’s Business professional development package